Moore-Institute-4-Plastic-Pollution-Res/Microplastic_Data_Portal/data/README.md

 Subsample_ID <- unique key for subsample being referenced, if applicable

-Location <- most precise sata possible for location where sample was collected
+Location <- most precise data possible for location where sample was collected

-Source <- source of water in sample, e.g. tap water, bottled water, etc
+Source <- source of water in sample, either "tap water" or "bottled water"

 Date <- date sample was collected